bobtronic73/free-DCTL/README.md

 * B-G: -0.305

 ## Ramp
-A linear ramp generator.
+A ramp generator.
 Useful to check out LUT responses and color space transforms etc.
+It offer both linear and exposure ramp with either adjustable slope or stops.

+### Parameters
+* Stops: The linear slope factor or exposure stops when in Exposure mode
+* Exposure Ramp: when enabled the ramp is expressed as exposure stops